BTS Part 1 — Seven Strangers, One Stage: The Origin Story

 How seven boys from across South Korea became BTS.
 The casting stories, the meaning behind the name, the grueling trainee years — and the debut nobody expected to matter.

-In 2010, a small music label in Seoul called Big Hit Entertainment had a problem.
+In 2010, a small music label in Seoul called Big Hit Entertainment was planning its next move.

-What they did have was a founder — Bang Si-hyuk, nicknamed “Hitman Bang” — with one idea: build a hip-hop group that was raw, real, and said things other K-pop groups wouldn’t dare say.
+What Bang wanted next was different: a hip-hop group that was raw, real, and said things other K-pop groups wouldn’t dare say.

 He started making calls.
 What came back would change music forever.